stangeqwq/CTF/TryHackMe/IntroToROP.md

 ## Task 4 - ROP with 32-bit binary
 Of course, with a binary accustomed to a different computer architecture, the registers, operands, and the way we do ROP change a little.
 The changes aren't that too big from `Task 3`.
 Instead of searching for `pop rdi` using `ropper` in `amd64` or in `64-bit` computers, we only need a `pop` instruction. `i386` does not use registers for functional arguments as the task above demonstrates.

 To find addresses of the lock functions, use `gdb` with `p lock1` etc. This should print the address.
-M
+As usual, for the `ret` address initially, one must use a cyclic input to identify this padding.
+You can run `cyclic 100 > find` then `gdb <target>` on the terminal and `r < find` on gdb.
+This should give us an idea of the padding.
+Using `pwndbg` or `gef` to enchance your exploit development phase is invaluable.

-Our script can then be adjusted as below.
+Our script from before can be adjusted as below.

 ```C
 from pwn import *